-The regular behavior of DSS is to run as a single UNIX account on its host machine.
-In the following of this documentation,
+Without multi-user security, the regular behavior of DSS is to run as a single account on its host machine or connected Hadoop cluster.
+In the following documentation,

-dssuser will mean “the UNIX user which is running the DSS service, or authorized to run Hadoop jobs”.
+dssuser will mean “the user account which is running the DSS service, or authorized to run Hadoop jobs”.

-dssuser user.
-Similarly, when a DSS end-user executes an Hadoop recipe or notebook, it runs on the cluster as the
+dssuser.
+Similarly, when a DSS end-user executes an Hadoop recipe or notebook, it runs on the cluster as the Hadoop

 This causes two limitations:

-- There is a lack of tracability on the Hadoop cluster of which user performed which action.
+- There is a lack of traceability on the Hadoop cluster to identify which user performed which action.

-- If the DSS end-user is hostile and has the permission to execute “unsafe” code, he can run arbitrary code as the
+- If the DSS end-user is hostile and has the permission to execute “unsafe” code, he can run arbitrary code as UNIX

 DSS supports an alternate mode of deployment, called multi-user security.
 In this mode, DSS will impersonate the end-user and run all user-controlled code under a different identity than

-Multi-user security requires an Entreprise license of DSS.
+Multi-user security requires an Enterprise license of DSS.

 Multi-user security is designed to work on Hadoop-enabled instances of DSS.